Kingston Lapidary and Mineral Club

 field trips

 Field trips focus on collecting and history of Southeastern Ontario and the surrounding areas.
-Here are some of the materials we have collected, history we have learned about and places we have been.
+Check out the bottom of our page to read about some of the materials we have collected, places we have been and the history about each area.

-Field trips are usually held every month from April through October.
+Field trips are usually held from April through October.

 Please read the following file if you plan on attending any upcoming field trips.